 Cash and cash equivalents include cash in hand, deposits held at call with banks, other short term highly liquid investments with original maturities of three months or less, and, for the purpose of the statement of cash flows, bank overdrafts.
 Bank overdrafts are shown within loans and borrowings in current liabilities on the consolidated statement of financial position.

 (ii) Financial liabilities

-The Group classifies its financial liabilities into one of two categories, depending on the purpose for which the liability was acquired.
+The Group classifies its financial liabilities depending on the purpose for which the liability was acquired.